Modeling 101 // Model Education

 HOW TO SIGN

-Do your research on local agencies, look at their requirements, and learn how to submit your digitals or when to show up for open call days.
-Some agencies will only accept written letters, whilst others will only accept applications via their website.
-Research your agency’s preferred method and act accordingly.
+Find out what the requirements are for local agencies and how to submit your digitals or when to show up for open calls.
+Some agencies only accept written applications, while others only accept applications through their website.
+Identify your agency’s preferred method and follow it.

-For your photos, please wear form fitted clothing so that we can clearly see your body shape.
-Do not wear any makeup or large accessories because they may be distracting.
-No smiles!
-Lastly, relax and be your natural and empowered self!
+Please wear form-fitting clothing for your photos so that we can see your body shape clearly.
+Don’t wear makeup or large accessories because they may distract.
+There are no smiles!
+Last but not least, relax and be yourself!

 EXCLUSIVE OR NON-EXCLUSIVE

-Being exclusive (locked in with one agency) shows loyalty, meaning your agency is likely to feature you as one of their premier models and work harder to get you higher-paying jobs with low competition.
-It does, however, limit your freedom to do other types of modeling gigs.
+When you are exclusive with one agency, you are more likely to be featured as one of their premier models and receive higher-paying jobs with low competition.
+This limits your options for other modeling gigs.

 How Long Does It Take to Hear Back from Modeling Agencies?